 - Caution!
-Before making adjustments to the 645S/745S, verify the flow meter is not actively monitoring or reporting to any master control system.
+Before making adjustments to the 645i/745i, verify the flow meter is not actively monitoring or reporting to any master control system.
 Adjustments to the electronics will cause direct changes to flow control settings. - Caution!
 All flow meter connections, isolation valves and fittings for hot tapping must have the same or higher pressure rating as the main pipeline. - Caution!
-The flow meter electronics and sensor probe have been manufactured and calibrated to operate as a unit.
-The flow meter will not operate properly if parts are replaced from another meter. - Caution!
+Serial Numbers: If you have more than one meter, you must ensure that the serial numbers of the probe/remote enclosure, electronics enclosure, and flow body match one another.
+These items have been manufactured and calibrated to operate as a unit and cannot be mismatched. - Caution!
 Printed circuit boards are sensitive to electrostatic discharge.
 To avoid damaging the board, follow these precautions to minimize the risk of damage: - before handling the assembly, discharge your body by touching a grounded, metal object - handle all cards by their edges unless otherwise required - when possible, use grounded electrostatic discharge wrist straps when handling sensitive components